Idaho Alpine Summits Play A Role In Understanding Climate Change

 The Idaho GLORIA effort was led by Michael Mancuso and Rose Lehman .
 The team of scientists helping with the effort include: Anne Halford, Lynn Kinter, Beth Corbin, Jessica Irwin, Allison Busier, Jim Cane, Jodi Brandt, and Paul Allen.
 The US Forest Service Intermountain Region and Idaho Bureau of Land Management provided funding for the project.
 In-kind funding sources included the Caribou-Targhee National Forest, U.S. Forest Service Rocky Mountain Research Station, Idaho Bureau of Land Management, Idaho Department of Fish and Game, and Boise State University.
 Support was also provided by the Idaho Native Plant Society through their Education, Research, and Inventory Grant program.

 Mancuso, M and R. Lehman.
-2018.
-Establishing GLORIA in the Lemhi Mountains, Idaho, for long-term monitoring of alpine vegetation.
+2020.
+Global Observation Research Initiative in Alpine Environments: Establishing GLORIA Long=term Alpine Monitoring in the Lemhi Mountains, Idaho.
 Report prepared for the Caribou-Targhee National Forest and Salmon-Challis National Forests, Idaho.
-GLORIA_2018-report-web-version
+Download GLORIA Report (PDF)